 Expert Tips

 - Allow to cool before transferring.
-The sugar cookies need to cool a few minutes before being transferred to a wire rack.
-This will prevent them from crumbling.
+Let the sugar cookies cool for a few minutes on the baking sheet before moving them to a wire rack.
+This helps prevent crumbling.

 - Don’t overmix the dough.
-Mix the dough until it is just combined.
-Do not overmix or it will make the cookies tough.
+Mix only until the ingredients are combined.
+Overmixing can make the cookies tough.

-- Moisten your hands if the dough is too dry to roll.
-If you find the dough too dry while rolling it out, dampen your hands.
-Then knead the dough until it is moistened to the correct consistency.
+- Moisten hands if dough is too dry.
+If the dough feels too dry when rolling, lightly dampen your hands and knead until it reaches the right consistency.

 More Fun Halloween Dessert Recipes